Tad Hirsch, PhD

 - Game design and development: focusing on the design or technical side of game development

-Applicants will be expected to have a minimum 3.000 undergraduate GPA.
+Applicants will be expected to have a minimum 3.000 undergraduate grade-point average (GPA).
 International applicants must have a minimum TOEFL score of 100 (internet based) or 250 (computer based) or a minimum IELTS of 6.0.

 We will consider applications from students who hold a bachelor’s degree from any of the following fields or closely related fields: